Chapter 13 Bankruptcy Attorney in Northeast Ohio

 If you need help filing a Chapter 13 bankruptcy in Northeast Ohio contact the law office of attorney Irving S. Bergrin.
 With over 42 years of experience, attorney Bergrin can help you get the most out your bankruptcy case.

-A Chapter 13 bankruptcy enables individuals with a steady income to negotiate a plan to repay all or part of their debt.
-Under this chapter, debtors propose a month-to-month repayment plan to creditors over a period of three to five years.
-The debtor’s monthly income will usually decide the duration of the repayment plan, but in no case may a repayment plan be longer than five years.
+A Chapter 13 bankruptcy allows individuals with a steady income to negotiate a plan with their creditors to repay all or part of their debt.
+Debtors propose a month-to-month repayment plan, based on their income, to creditors over a period of three to five years.

 Benefits of Debt-Reorganization